fatiando/pooch/paper/paper.md

 Introduce Pooch as the solution.
 Main goals of the library.
 What we can do and how we do it.
+Comparison with alternatives like Intake (Pooch seems to be much simpler and with less jargon and setup + ideally users shouldn't have to know that Pooch is being used [drop in replacement for what projects are already doing]).

 How Pooch is already being used (cite relevant packages and mention scikit-image PR).